faizanvahevaria/chrisamow.github.io/_posts/2017-05-23-webpack-adventures.md

 - add a devbuild option to package.json
 - in main.js, export functionality we'll be calling from our js (e.g. Vue, App, etc.)
 	(comment out the app instance)
+- webpack.config.json, put library entry in output field
+	libraryTarget defaults to 'var' which is fine
+- html, make sure to have an entry for the .js file created by webpack
-- html, assign handy alias variables to the exports
+	assign handy alias variables to the exports
 	fix up the paths (remove leading slashes) so the static files are found without npm dev
 	instantiate the app here or external js file
-- webpack.config.json, put library entry in output field
-	libraryTarget defaults to 'var' which is fine
+- npm run devbuild

 nicccceeeeee